With Teeth: Writing and recording

 After Reznor decided to go to rehab, he began work on a new album and found that the songwriting process moved along easier for him than in the past.
 He said that it was due to having "a pretty good game plan" and elaborated, "I had themes and subjects [...] as my brain started working, the songs just started to come out.
 I regained my self-confidence."
 He originally planned the album to be a concept album, complete with a storyline.
 He was quoted in a 2007 article as saying, "I'd come up with this kind of elaborate storyline, and the record was gonna be a concept record that had a number of pretentious elements to it.
 I was gonna talk about multi-layered reality and waking up in a dream you can't wake up out of, and eventually finding acceptance after you go through this period of trying to fight it.
 It was all kind of a big analogy for me getting sober."

-Nothing Studios sessions
+Pre-production on the album began in 2003.
+The original title for the album was Bleedthrough, with Reznor stating in an interview in February 2004 that the new material was "more song-oriented than The Fragile.
+It's much more lean.
+It's going to be twelve good punches in the face - no fillers, no instrumentals, just straight to the point…It's a complicated concept record, but reduced to just simple songs.
+It's not epic in its scope.
+It's minimal and a bit brutal."
+On October 18, 2004, on the band's website, Reznor announced that the album title had been changed - "Bleedthrough is no more.
+As the songs and concepts matured, the focus and theme of the album shifted somewhat - leaving me feeling that title was inappropriate.
+Or you could just say I changed my mind [...]
+Yes, the new album has a title and track list, and no I'm not telling you what it is yet."

 Reznor began recording the album at Nothing Studios in New Orleans, the last release he recorded at the location before permanently relocating to Los Angeles.
 The album was produced by Reznor and long-time Nine Inch Nails producer Alan Moulder, with engineering and assistance by Atticus Ross, who would later join the band as its second official member in 2016.
 The album was mixed in stereo and 5.1 surround sound.
 Nirvana drummer and Foo Fighters frontman Dave Grohl contributed drums and percussion on seven tracks.
 According to a statement on the official Nine Inch Nails website, Reznor stated that producer Rick Rubin was his "mentor" and "source of inspiration" throughout the planning and writing process of the album.